Luxembourg-Open-Source-Club/BICS-BOT/.github/CONTRIBUTING.md

 ### Solve an issue

 Scan through our [existing issues](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-Once you spot an issue you are interested in solving, feel free to self-assign it and create a branch for it to start working.
+Once you spot an issue you are interested in solving, ask if you can be assigned this issue.
 Pay attention to issues labeled **good first issue**

 ### Pull Requests